BCI & Neuroscience — Research Frontier

 - Long-term device durability and signal stability beyond 12 months

-- Insurance and reimbursement pathways
+- Insurance and reimbursement pathway development

-3. Speech BCI
+3. Speech BCI — Approaching Practical Communication Restoration

 Open problems: